sclasen/scala-days-2012/general/01_slide.md

 #FREE

 * each app you create gets 750 dyno hours/mo free
-* thats 1 dyno running all month long
+* thats 1 dyno per app running all month long
 * almost all addons have a free tier

 !SLIDE incremental